google/swiftshader/README.md

 Introduction
 ------------

-SwiftShader is a high-performance CPU-based implementation of the Vulkan and OpenGL ES graphics APIs<sup>1</sup><sup>2</sup>.
+SwiftShader is a high-performance CPU-based implementation of the Vulkan graphics APIs<sup>1</sup><sup>2</sup>.
 Its goal is to provide hardware independence for advanced 3D graphics.

+> NOTE: SwiftShader's OpenGL ES frontend is no longer supported, and will eventually be removed.
+Read more about our recommendation to use [ANGLE on top of SwiftShader Vulkan here](ANGLE.md).

 Building
 --------